 Will I be seasick on the Royal Clipper?

-How does it feel to be on the Royal Clipper compared to a large ship?
+How does it feel to be on a tall ship compared to a large cruise ship?
 You may be asking, “will I feel sick?”
 This is a valid concern.
-The Royal Clipper does not have the stabilizers that the big cruise ships have.
-She moves.
+The Royal Clipper does have the stabilizers she still moves MUCH more than bigger ships.
 You will feel the ocean.
 It’s what she is meant to do; it is part of sailing.
 I have had some seasickness on smaller vessels in the Gulf of Mexico.
 I brought plenty of Dramamine, and I took it proactively.
 I had no problems.

 I found the motion of the ship and the water exhilarating.

 Accessibility: Please be aware that there are multiple staircases in the ship and there are no elevators.
-Additionally, the Royal Clipper moves with the water.
+Additionally, the ship moves with the water.
 You need to be able to climb stairs, and you need to be steady on your feet.